iot-lab-kiit/GitOnAndroid/README.md

-# MGit
+# GitOnAndroid

-MGit is a Git client Android App.
+GitOnAndroid is a Git client Android App.

 This is a continuation of [the SGit project](https://github.com/sheimi/SGit).